WE ARE GOSPEL - CENTERED

 We place high value on our people being the church where they live and in the contexts God has placed them in.
 Our conviction is not to draw people into "the church" but to send the church out to be with people - in their families, workplaces, schools - as true followers of Christ.
 For this reason, we focus on equipping and training people for the work of ministry rather than keeping them busy with church functions and activities.
 We want our people to live their real lives with gospel intentionality and be equipped and freed to do just that.

-It would be easy for us to turn inward, huddle together in a safe community, and celebrate ourselves.
-But that is not what we’re called to.
-We’re called to “make disciples as we go...” or putting it in another way, “as we go wherever we go we make disciples.”
-And so, as we go, we will honor Jesus as King in every aspect of our lives, bringing the good news to everyone who has ears to hear, and striving to see the restoration of our families, cities, businesses, arts, and beyond.
+It Would be easy for us to turn inward, huddle together in a safe community, and celebrate ourselves.
+But that is not what we're called to.
+We're called to "Go."
+And so we will go, honoring Jesus as King in every aspect of our lives, bringing the good news to everyone who has ears to hear, and striving to see the restoration of our families, cities, businesses, arts, and beyond.